john-fotis/MIPS-Pipeline-Analysis/README.md

   <h2> Comments: </h2>

-  Although CPU 8 won in terms of speed, it turned out to have a worse value ratio compared to CPU 7.
+  Although CPU 8 won in terms of speed and cycle-efficiency, it turned out that CPU7 has the best value ratio overall, even by a slight margin.
 You can see the complete set of tests we ran in [ImplementationStatistics.xlsx](https://github.com/john-fotis/MIPS-Pipeline-Analysis/blob/main/Implementation%20Statistics.xlsx).
 The results came out from [these Datasets](https://github.com/john-fotis/MIPS-Pipeline-Analysis/tree/main/Datasets).
 You can try them out by simply pasting theme in $arr1 of [ca-II-handout-1.s](https://github.com/john-fotis/MIPS-Pipeline-Analysis/blob/main/ca-II-handout-1.s) or generate your own sets.

   <h2> Contributors: </h2>